 Package three is all of the fat we trimmed off of the ducks.
 It is a rather large package and at some time I need to render it down.
 Hmmmm.
 Maybe that should be one of my kitchen goals for the month that Kelly the Kitchen Kop was asking us to share.
 That sounds like a good goal.

 Packages four and five were each a duck carcass to be used for stock.
 Duck stock is a bit stronger than chicken stock but quite delicious.
+You could totally use chicken!
 I turned one carcass into stock last week (using my usual method for making stock) and made a delicious appetizer soup from about a 1/2 gallon of the broth.
 I used the recipe for Coconut Chicken Soup from Nourishing Traditions by Sally Fallon as my guide.
 She offers a variation for Coconut Duck Soup but I did end up substituting a few ingredients (Delicious Obsessions shares a similar soup here).

 The end result was perfect.
 The original recipe calls for dried Chile flakes which I never seem to have (I really should buy some) so I used the top of a jalapeno pepper that I had in the fridge from another dinner.
 It simmered just long enough to release a bit of heat but it wasn’t overpowering.